Tips for exploring Europe without breaking the bank

 Finding flights

-Skyscanner or Skiplagged are great places to start your flight search as they give you options to search for “cheapest month” and “anywhere” destinations, allowing you to browse dates and airports that suit your budget.
+Skyscanner and Skiplagged are great places to start your flight search as they give you options to search for “cheapest month” and “anywhere” destinations, allowing you to browse dates and airports that suit your budget.
 Also, keep in mind that it may actually be less expensive to fly into a busy international airport in London or Paris and then take a connecting flight from there to your destination.

 sf Travelling around Europe on the cheap Laura Wallwork battleface.com